 From humble beginnings, Taiwan has accumulated a wealth of medical knowledge that it has been proud to share with the world.
 These efforts began with the dispatch of medical missions in 1962, and have continued unabated.
-In 1996, the Taiwan International Cooperation and Development Fund was established to execute the government’s foreign aid programs including medical and public health humanitarian assistance abroad.
+In 1996, the Taiwan International Cooperation and Development Fund (Taiwan ICDF) was established to execute the government’s foreign aid programs including medical and public health humanitarian assistance abroad.
 In 2006, the Ministry of Foreign Affairs and the Ministry of Health and Welfare established Taiwan International Health Action (TaiwanIHA), which taps into public and private resources to provide emergency medical aid and to deliver related goods whenever disaster strikes anywhere around the world.
-In cooperation with domestic hospitals and private organizations, both domestic and foreign, TaiwanIHA dispatches medical teams, donates medical equipment, trains medical personnel, offers scholarships, and provides humanitarian aid worldwide; in so doing it helps underdeveloped and developing nations improve and enhance the capacities for medical care.
+In cooperation with domestic hospitals and private organizations, both domestic and foreign, TaiwanIHA dispatches medical teams, donates medical equipment, trains medical personnel, offers scholarships, and provides humanitarian aid worldwide; in so doing it helps underdeveloped and developing nations improve public health and enhance their capacities for medical care.